 We strive to safely accommodate the needs of all guests including guests with disabilities.
 Please view our Attraction Accessibility page for information regarding safety and accessibility guidelines and our Attraction Access Passes.

-Hurricane Harbor accepts card and mobile payments only at all locations including restaurants, retail stores, games, ticket windows, and parking toll booths.
-You can either pay for purchases using a Visa, Mastercard, American Express, Discover, Apple Pay, Google Pay, or a debit card.
+Hurricane Harbor accepts card payments only at all locations including restaurants, retail stores, games, ticket windows, and parking toll booths.
+You can either pay for purchases using a Visa, Mastercard, American Express, Discover, or a debit card.
 Only have cash?
-You can convert your cash to a prepaid debit card at one of the multiple kiosks located throughout the park and anywhere in the U.S. where Visa is accepted.
+You can convert your cash to a prepaid debit card at one of the multiple kiosks located throughout the park and can use the card anywhere in the U.S. where Visa is accepted.
 We highly encourage you to pre-purchase your parking, tickets, and more online before visiting the park.

 All of the slide/tube attractions require climbing stairs.
 The wave pool (Tsunami Bay) and the lazy river (Splash Magic River) are both wheelchair-accessible.